aleamb/pong3d/README.md

 # Pong3D

-A Pong game in three dimensions write in C using SDL2 and OpenGL 4, inspired in pong 3d game by Liquid Media (www.liquid.se/pong).
+Pong game in three dimensions write in C using SDL2 and OpenGL 4, inspired in pong 3d game by Liquid Media (www.liquid.se/pong).

 ![Pong3D](screenshot.png)